-The PWR/FIX LED is RED for about a second when power is first applied.
-When the GPS is absent or no fix is available, the LED is YELLOW (GREEN + RED which looks YELLOW).
-While a valid GPS fix is available, the LED will momentarialy flicker RED about once a second.
+The PWR/FIX is RED when power is applied.
+When the GPS starts sending NMEA data to the Mic-E, the light will be YELLOW (GREEN + RED which looks YELLOW).
+While a valid GPS Fix is available, the light will momentarily turn GREEN about once a second.